-The scheme allows us to cancel a patient cheque for some Health Professionals when they do not receive it, or it hasn’t been banked after 90 days.
+The scheme allows us to cancel a patient cheque for some health professionals when they don't receive it, or it hasn’t been banked after 90 days.

 How the scheme works

-When a patient’s unpaid or partially paid medical account is lodged for payment, we send the patient a Pay Doctor Via Claimant (PDVC) cheque.
-The patient is required to forward the cheque to you for payment.
+When a patient lodges an unpaid or partially paid medical account with us for payment, we send the patient a Pay Doctor Via Claimant (PDVC) cheque.
+The patient has to forward the cheque to you for payment.

-If you do not receive the cheque or it hasn’t been banked after 90 days, we cancel it.
-The Health Insurance Act 1973 allows us to pay you the Medicare schedule fee by Electronic Funds Transfer (EFT).
+If you don’t receive the cheque or you haven’t banked it after 90 days, we cancel it and pay you the Medicare schedule fee using Electronic Funds Transfer (EFT).

 Eligible health professionals

-For general practitioners (GPs) who submit claims electronically, there is no registration requirement to access the scheme.
+General practitioners (GPs) who submit claims electronically, don’t need to register to access the scheme.
 We use Medicare Online, Medicare Easyclaim or ECLIPSE to receive unpaid patient accounts electronically.

-GPs who submit manual patient claims can register for the scheme by completing the General Practitioner 90 Day Pay Doctor Cheque Scheme Application form and returning it by post or fax.
+GPs who submit manual patient claims can register for the scheme.
+To register, complete the General Practitioner 90 Day Pay Doctor Cheque Scheme Application form.

 Specialists, consultant physicians and pathologists

-To participate in the scheme, specialists, consultant physicians and pathologists registered with Medicare, must submit claims electronically.
-For more information on electronic claiming see Medicare Easyclaim
+If you’re registered with Medicare as a specialist, consultant physician, or pathologist you must submit your claims electronically.
+For more information on electronic claiming read the Medicare Easyclaim page.

-Allied health professionals, optometrists and dentists are not eligible to participate in the scheme.
+Allied health professionals, optometrists and dentists aren't eligible to participate in the scheme.